wvuweb/responsive-nav.js/README.md

 		<script src="responsive-nav.js"></script>
 	```

 1. Add markup: Note that there are three classes added.
+You can change these in options.
 	1. `menu-items` for top ul element
 	2. `sub-menu` for sub menu ul elements
 	3. `dropdown` for link elements that have sub menu